 - Nuts and seeds

 - Healthy oils

 - There’s also foods you should limit or avoid, like: fried and processed foods, sugary drinks and snacks, alcohol, and foods high in sodium.

 Doesn’t that sound a lot better than dieting?
 It’s a lot more sustainable, and enjoyable.
 Eat healthy most of the time, and a treat or dessert now and then isn’t that big of a deal.
 Combine healthy eating with regular exercise, and your heart will be healthier, too.

 Hungry for healthy?
-Check out some of the favorites on our Low-Sodium Menu like Cheese Ravioli with Marinara Sauce, Eggplant Parmigiana, Basil Chicken with Rice & Zucchini Saute, and many others.
+Check out some of the favorites on our Low-Sodium Menu like Cheese Ravioli with Marinara Sauce, Eggplant Parmigiana, and many others.